Code-Institute-Submissions/MichaelLetson-Django-Portfolio-Project_NovResub/README.md

 ### Resources

 For resources not mentioned above, I used Slack, Google, YouTube, Code Institute walkthrough videos and tutoring as well as relate tech stack documentation.
 All to help with developing and debugging across the site.

+### Errors

+After deployment, this project was failed - the following errors were found and rectified:

+- A non authenticated user, could access CRUD functionality by URL, added security was implemented to the views to stop this.
+- 403 Error on login/register page, this was due to a csrf token issue which was due to a random input fieild in the form which was generating the same token number which Django was not accepting (needs a refreshed one each time).
+- There was a HTML syntax error in the base.html, which then cascaded to each page from here.
+Error was a trailing tag, it was removed.
+- There was poor documentation of Agile methods used, I did follow a good structured plan.
+But, to ensure criteria was met, I implemented and added into README the Projects section to Git which demonstrates clear Agile processes.